kamran-arora/kamran-arora/README.md

 # Hi, I'm Kamran

-I'm a first year PhD student in the SAMBa CDT at Bath (Statistical Applied Maths)
+I'm a Maths PhD student at the University of Bath.